 Exposure of developing embryo or fetus to definite chemical agents and drugs is known to produce congenital anomalies leading to death in uterine or structural birth defects usually known as teratogenesis [1].
 Different forms of embryonic malformation have been attributed to oxidative stress [2].
-It has been a forceful evidence involving teratogens like norfloxacin to reactive oxygen species generation [3].
-Norfloxacin (NFX) is an active semi-synthetic chemotherapeutic antibacterial agent and has a broad spectrum of antibacterial activity against gram negative and gram-positive aerobic bacteria [4].
-It is a therapeutic agent that is able to cross placental barrier and enter fetal circulation.
-It acts by inhibition of bacterial DNA replication by inhibition of bacterial DNA gyrase and topoisomerase II enzyme [5].
-Therefore, every agent given during pregnancy has a tendency to produce some sort of structural abnormality in neonate at birth until proved otherwise [6].
+There has been a forceful evidence involving teratogens like norfloxacin to reactive oxygen species generation [3].
+Norfloxacin (NFX) is an active semi-synthetic chemotherapeutic antibacterial agent and has a broad spectrum of antibacterial activity against Gram negative and Gram-positive aerobic bacteria [4].
+It is a therapeutic agents were able to cross placental barrier and enter fetal circulation.
+It act by inhibition bacterial DNA replication by inhibition of bacterial DNA gyrase and topoisomerase II enzyme [5].
+Every agents given during pregnancy therefore has a tendency to produce some sort of structural abnormality in neonate at birth until proved otherwise [6].
 However, period of organogenesis is mainly serious stage for malformation to occur.
 Agents given during this period are more likely to cause birth defects.
-This critical time of fetal development in rat and mice is from 6-15 days of their gestation [7].
-A birth defect or congenital abnormalities is a structural malformation of any type current at birth, which may be macroscopic or microscopic, on surface or within body [8].
-The fetal risks of these substances occur during pregnancy by impaired cartilage formation in animal studies [9].
+This critical time of fetal developments in rats and mice is from 6-15 days of their gestation [7].
+A birth defect or a congenital abnormalities is a structural malformation of any type current at birth, which may be macroscopic or microscopic, on surface or within body [8].
+The fetal risks of these substances occurs during pregnancy by impaired cartilage formation in animal studies [9].
 Coenzyme Q10 (CoQ10) is an endogenous substance act as a vital antioxidant proposed for cellular membrane integrity either by direct reaction with free radicals or by regeneration other antioxidant [10].
 It is a lipid soluble, vitamin like substance required for proper functioning of many organs and chemical reactions in body [11].
-It has many beneficial effects in human and animals health including cardiovascular disease, neurodegenerative disorders, age related disorders, autoimmune disorder, DNA damage, thyroid disorders, male infertility, cancers, diabetes, fibrosis, apoptosis, and obesity.
-It is a crucial redox and proton translocations constituent of mitochondrial respiratory chain, and plays an essential role in mitochondrial energy production through redox activity in the electron transport chain, transporting electrons between enzymes.
-Thus, it plays an essential role in cellular bioenergetics and membrane stabilizer and production of ATP in oxidative respiration process [12].
-CoQ10 has anti-inflammatory properties decreasing production of pro-inflammatory cytokines such as interleukin (IL) and tumor necrosis factor (TNF- $\alpha$ ) [13].
-Dehydroepiandrosterone (DHEA) is one of the most abundant endogenous circulating steroid hormones with multi-functional properties; it is produced in adrenal glands, gonads, and brain, where it functions as a metabolic intermediate in biosynthesis of androgen and estrogen sex steroids [14].
+It has many beneficial effects in human and animals health including cardiovascular disease. neurodegenerative disorders, age related disorders, autoimmune disorder, DNA damage, thyroid disorders, male infertility, cancers, diabetes, fibrosis, apoptosis, and obesity.
+It is a crucial redox and proton translocations constituent of mitochondrial respiratory chain, play an essential role in mitochondrial energy production through redox activity in the electron transport chain, transporting electrons between enzymes.
+Thus, it is plays an essential role in cellular bioenergetics and membrane stabilizer and production of ATP in oxidative respiration process [12].
+[13] demonstrated that CoQ10 has anti-inflammatory properties decreasing production of pro-inflammatory cytokines such as interleukin (IL) and tumor necrosis factor (TNF- $\alpha$ ).
+Dehydroepiandrosterone (DHEA) is one of the most abundant endogenous circulating steroid hormone with multi-functional properties, it is produced in adrenal glands, gonads, and brain, where it functions as a metabolic intermediate in biosynthesis of androgen and estrogen sex steroids [14].
 It plays a critical endogenous antioxidant and pro-oxidant activity.
 It can also protect against lipid peroxidation (LPO) induced by oxidative damage [15].
-DHEA also has anti-inflammatory properties through reduced pro-inflammatory cytokines secretion like IL and TNF- $\alpha$ and regulation of body immune response [16].
-DHEA and DHEAS are products of cholesterol metabolism with first enzymatic reaction occur in mitochondria and are resulting from the action of cytochrome P450 [17].
-This study aimed to evaluate the ameliorating role of CoQ10 and DHEA and their combination on maternal toxicity and fetal growth retardation in pregnant female rats exposed to norfloxacin.
+DHEA also have anti-inflammatory properties through reduced pro-inflammatory cytokines secretion like IL and TNF- $\alpha$ and regulation of body immune response [16].
+DHEA and DHEAS are products of cholesterol metabolism with first enzymatic reaction occurs in mitochondria and are resulting from the action of cytochrome P450 [17].
+This study aimed to evaluate the ameliorative effect of CoQ10 and DHEA and their combination on embryotoxicity and teratogenicity induced by norfloxacin in pregnant female rats.

-MATERIALS AND METHODS
+MATERIAL AND METHODS